 You can apply online or we will mail a library card application to you.
 The application must be filled out and returned to the delivery volunteer at your first scheduled delivery.
 You will also need to show the delivery volunteer your driver’s license or other picture ID and a utility bill or other document indicating proof of address.
 We will deliver your new library card at the next delivery time.

 All materials, excluding “Stories to Go” kits, Library of Things items, and technology items, may be returned in the drive-thru book drop 24 hours a day, 7 days a week.
-To pick up materials at the book drop during open hours, please call the library at least 20 minutes ahead.

 Exhibit spaces can be reserved by local artists and organizations.
 More info